twidi/streamdeckfs/README.md

 - `PAGE`: the number or name of the page where to find the wanted variable.
 Do not pass this argument for a deck variable
 - `KEY`: the name of the key where to find the wanted variable, or its "position" (`ROW,COL`, for example `1,2` for second key of first row).
 Do not pass this argument for a page or deck variable
 - `VAR`: the name of the variable (can only contains capital letters from `A` to `Z`, digits from `0` to `9`, and the character `_`)

+The variable does not need to be in the wanted key or page to be retrieved, as long as it is in one of its parent (the page or the deck when asking for a key variable, or the deck when asking for a page variable)

 If the variable exist but does not hold any value (no content, no `value` configuration option or no linked file), nothing will be printed (but no errors will be raised)